A better performing Vietnam workforce would see more foreign investors take an interest in coming to the country or expanding.

 Industrial parks in Hai Phong city and Hung Yen, Bac Ninh and Phu Tho provinces in Vietnam’s north always face a shortage of high-performing workers, as many foreign investors have built or plan to build factories in the region.
 Some foreign investors, especially from South Korea, expect to expand their business and employ 10,000 workers in the electricity and electronics sectors, according to the latest report from the Navigos Group.
 Others in the south, meanwhile, are willing to recruit foreign candidates for managerial-level positions when necessary.

 As Vietnam is considered an attractive destination for foreign investors, the jobs market has been active over recent years.
 Manufacturing, IT, retail, and finance and banking will see the highest demand for employees this year, according to local and foreign industry insiders.
-Manufacturing had the highest demand in the first quarter, Navigos Search reports, as growth of 13.56 per cent in the sector is reflected in its need for more employees.
+Manufacturing had the highest demand in the first quarter, Navigos Search reports, as the growth of 13.56 percent in the sector is reflected in its need for more employees.
 “The demand in all positions in the sector is huge,” the report noted.

 Indeed, many foreign investors consider emerging markets like Vietnam as the hub or future hub of their production and trade in Asia.
 “This results in an increasing number of organizations entering Vietnam for the first time,” said Ms. Linh Pham, Senior Consultant, Human Resources (HR), at Robert Walters Vietnam.
 “There is not much change in Vietnam’s talent pool and this brings us back to the question of supply versus demand.”